Jeet-lahoti/prompt-whisperer-gate/README.md

 ## Score audit

 I recomputed ten reported scores by hand from the weights above (seven web app comparisons and three gate runs).
 All ten match exactly.
 One medium attack at 100% failure among six attacks costs about 29 points, because a medium attack weighs 2 and each of the five clean attacks weighs 1.
-Details in [FINDINGS.md]
+Details in FINDINGS.md in this repository.

 ## Roadmap